epicurus83/project-euler-python/README.md

 # project-euler-python
-My implementations of Project Euler solutions in Python 3
+My implementations of Project Euler solutions in Python 3.
+I use a TDD approach, writing my unit tests in unittest.